-- · Call 911 or emergency medical service. - Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves. - Medical problems take priority over radiological concerns. - Use first aid treatment according to the nature of the injury. - Do not delay care and transport of a seriously injured person. - Give artificial respiration if victim is not breathing. - · Administer oxygen if breathing is difficult. - In case of contact with substance, immediately flush skin or eyes with running water for at least 20 minutes - Injured persons contaminated by contact with released material are not a serious hazard to health care personnel, equipment or facilities.
+- Call 911 or emergency medical service. - Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves. - Medical problems take priority over radiological concerns. - Use first aid treatment according to the nature of the injury. - Do not delay care and transport of a seriously injured person. - Persons exposed to special form sources are not likely to be contaminated with radioactive material. - · Give artificial respiration if victim is not breathing. - · Administer oxygen if breathing is difficult. - Injured persons contaminated by contact with released material are not a serious hazard to health care personnel, equipment or facilities.